The provider is best known for their streaming-friendly unlimited data policies and for providing local, reasonably priced bundle plans.

 What is WOW!
 ULTRA?

 The WOW!
 ULTRA box is essentially WOW!’s answer to the “smart TV” and “entertainment platform” trend that’s been shaking up the TV market in recent years.

 Much like the Xfinity X1, this box combines a library of on-demand content with premium channels, sports, and WOW!’s regular channel cable offerings.
 On top of that, it integrates directly with Netflix and also serves as a Wi-Fi router for your home.
 This can be a huge bonus for customer who just want one, simple piece of hardware, and we especially recommend it for families when combined with their whole-home DVR.

-Overall, WOW!
-Has been making a huge effort to win the streaming wars.
+Overall, WOW! has been making a huge effort to win the streaming wars.
 While many big players in cable cap user data and have an adversarial relationship with services like Netflix, WOW! promotes their customers to cut the cord and consider their own entertainment platform on top.
-This completely different strategy is way more consumer-friendly and has led to high customer satisfaction ratings.
+This unique strategy is much more consumer-friendly and has led to high customer satisfaction ratings.